TrappedIonRice/Open-Quantum-system-simulation/README.md

 dependence pakcage: Qutip

-Installation: copy the file ion_chain to C:\users\"your username"\.ipython
+Installation: clone the repository to C:\users\"your username"\.ipython\Qsim The module should be import using import Qsim... as .

 Functions: